 Customer and Revenue Diversification.
 We perform both new construction and maintenance infrastructure services over a wide geographic footprint for both public and private clients.
 Our largest customers are state DOTs.
-For the fiscal year ended September 30, 2017, the Alabama DOT and the North Carolina DOT accounted for 14.9% and 13.9% of our revenues, respectively.
-Projects performed for various Departments of Transportation accounted for 41.9% of revenues for the fiscal year ended September 30, 2017.
+For the fiscal year ended September 30, 2017, the Alabama DOT and the North Carolina DOT accounted for 14.9% and 13.9% of our revenues, respectively, and projects performed for various Departments of Transportation accounted for 41.9% of revenues.
 Our 25 largest projects accounted for 22.4%, of our fiscal 2017 revenues.
 While we have the capabilities required for large infrastructure projects, a core principle of our strategy is to perform many smaller projects with varied complexity and short durations.
 In fiscal 2017, our average project size was \$1.7 million and our projects had an average duration of approximately eight months.
 We believe this strategy, coupled with our disciplined bidding process, yields revenue diversification and enables us to better manage our business through market cycles.